 This organization at SIU Carbondale is specifically designed for people who have an interest in aviation and a desire to learn more.
 AMS provides many opportunities to get involved in various exciting ways through field-trips, special events, and enthusiastic weekly meetings.
 There is no prerequisite to become a member; any SIU student is welcome to join.
 For a small membership fee, you will be granted access to the world of aviation.
 Along the way you might run into some contacts who could get you your dream job, and could end up changing your future.
 Our goal is to inform our members about all things aviation, and broaden their horizons for many years to come.

-The Annual AMS Career Fair and Banquet will be held on Friday, November 9.
-The Career Fair will take place from 8am to 4pm at the SIU Transportation Education Center at Southern Illinois Airport.
-The Banquet will begin at 7pm in the SIU Student Center Ballrooms.
-Further details can be found at amssalukis.com.
+The Annual AMS Career Fair and Banquet will be held on Friday, November 8.
+The Career Fair will take place from 9am to 3pm at the SIU Transportation Education Center at Southern Illinois Airport.
+The Banquet will begin at 7pm in the Carbondale Civic Center.
+Further details can be found on their Facebook page.